5tuartw/bookup/README.md

 * **`enrich_db.py`**: An offline script that iterates through the books in `books.db`, calls the local LLM (via `get_llm_analysis_for_book_local` from `tasks.py`) to get detailed analysis (genre, themes, tone, etc.), and updates the database with this information.
 It uses Redis for caching LLM responses.
 * **`static/app.js`**: Contains all the client-side JavaScript logic.
 It handles form submissions, polling for job statuses, dynamically updating the HTML to display results, user preferences, and (soon) recommendations.
 * **`templates/index.html`**: The main HTML structure for the web application.
-* **`data/books.db`**: The SQLite database storing the enriched catalog of books used for generating recommendations.
+* **`data/books.db`**: The SQLite database storing the enriched catalogue of books used for generating recommendations.

 ## 🧙 Future Enhancements (Ideas)

 * Implement and display the actual book recommendations based on the generated user profile and the enriched `books.db`.
-* More sophisticated user profile visualization (e.g., interactive word clouds for themes, genres, tones using a library like D3.js or WordCloud2.js).
+* More sophisticated user profile visualisation (e.g., interactive word clouds for themes, genres, tones using a library like D3.js or WordCloud2.js).
 * User accounts to save book lists, preference profiles, and rated recommendations.
 * Ability for users to rate recommended books to refine future suggestions (collaborative filtering aspects).
 * Option to enrich `books.db` with more metadata for candidate books, such as cover images, full descriptions, or ratings from APIs (if a reliable source for the large dataset is found or if specific books are looked up on demand).